SCORM is a set of eLearning specifications developed to help standardize online learning.

-SCORM allows LMS platforms to read, run, and report on the content in the course.
+SCORM allows LMS platforms like Learnworlds and some online course systems to read, run, and report on the content in the course.
 Today, it’s commonly used to ensure the successful distribution of online courses.

 In fact, recent statistics show that SCORM is used by over 62% of course owners as an easy means for monitoring learner progress so creators can deliver on the objectives they set out to achieve with their online learning program.

 As you can see, SCORM is extremely important for anyone looking to create or purchase online courses, which is why you must understand what it is, why it’s important, and what it means to be SCORM compliant.

 We’ll also look at the pros and cons of this eLearning technical standard so you can make a clear determination of whether or not you will benefit from using it.